-You paid off all of your tickets and you reinstated your license only to receive a letter from the Department of Highway Safety and Motor Vehicles (DHSMV) telling you that your license is suspended for 5 years effective on a particular date.
+You paid off all of your traffic tickets and you reinstated your driver license only to receive a letter from the Department of Highway Safety and Motor Vehicles (DHSMV) telling you that your license is suspended for 5 years effective on a particular date.
 Our clients always tell us the same thing.
-They paid off everything and reinstated their license.
+They paid off everything and reinstated their driver license.
 Why are they now going to lose their license again?
 The rules of the DHSMV require that you will lose your license for 5 years for acquiring three major violations in a 5 year period.
 The rules also require that you lose your license for 5 years if you receive 15 convictions for moving violations for which points may be assessed.
 Major violations are most commonly driving while license suspended convictions and driving under the influence.
 The DHSMV combines these violations in determining if they have occurred within a 5 year period.
 If so, they will then send you a letter telling you that your license will be suspended on a particular date.
 Here is the online driver’s license check.

 Once you become a habitual traffic offender, your license will be suspended for 5 years.
 You will not be allowed to drive for 1 full year.
 That is referred to as “Hard Time”.
 At the conclusion of the 1 year, you may apply for a hardship license through the Bureau of Administrative Review field office.
 A hearing officer will determine your hardship eligibility.